 Our developer community at XDA is known for making operating systems work on devices they weren’t intended for, and Samsung’s Wave series of devices is no exception.
 Originally shipped running Samsung’s Bada OS for mid-range smartphones, the series first saw an Android port in 2011, got its first AOKP Jelly Bean ROM in June, and got CM 10 ports for both Wave and Wave II just over a month back.
 In the latest developments for Samsung Wave, XDA Senior Member hero355 has released not one or two, but three popular Android 4.2.1-based ROMs for the device: CM 10.1 nightly, Slim Bean, and Tsunami.

 At the moment, the port is in early alpha stage, and several important features necessary to mak. . .
 READ ON »

 Posted November 19, 2012 at 07:00 am by egzthunder1

 Now onto something different, but not quite different: our mandatory serving of news coming from the pseudo forgotten areas of XDA.
 No, we are not talking about Off-Topic General, but rather the section for the infamous Samsung Wave and Wave II.
 Due to the ever increasing popularity of Google’s Android OS, other smaller players essentially fall short in terms of expectations and support.
 Development costs become a financial burden, as opposed to a profitable venture.
 This was the case with Samsung’s own BadaOS.
 So, what is the next best thing you can do if you have a device running this?
 Flash Android on top of it.

-Posted December 3, 2011 By: liwen
+Posted December 3, 2011 at 11:03 am by liwen

 Upon flashing new firmware to their Bada-running Samsung devices, some users were disappointed to find that their cameras would no longer work at all.
 Luckily, however, user bangalorerohan has found a method that seems to fix this problem completely.